Body literacy

 Myth: Puberty odor means someone is unclean.

 No. Adrenarche and puberty change gland activity, skin oiliness, hair, and odor precursors.
-The body is updating its materials.
+The body is updating its raw materials.

 Myth: The goal is to stop sweat.

-The useful map
+The map in plain language

 Sources

-- Patel BC, Treister AD, McCausland C, Lio PA, Jozsa F. Anatomy, Skin, Sudoriferous Gland.
+1. Patel BC, Treister AD, McCausland C, Lio PA, Jozsa F. Anatomy, Skin, Sudoriferous Gland.
 StatPearls, NCBI Bookshelf.
 Defines eccrine and apocrine gland anatomy, gland openings, distribution, thermoregulation, and sweat electrolytes.

-- Fakoya AO, Murphrey MB, Safadi AO, Vaidya T. Histology, Apocrine Gland.
+2. Fakoya AO, Murphrey MB, Safadi AO, Vaidya T. Histology, Apocrine Gland.
 StatPearls, NCBI Bookshelf.
 Explains apocrine locations, hair-follicle association, larger gland structure, and puberty-linked onset of secretion.

-- Witchel SF, Topaloglu AK.
+3. Witchel SF, Topaloglu AK.
 Normal and Abnormal Puberty.
 Endotext, NCBI Bookshelf.
 Gives puberty and adrenarche context, including axillary hair, adult apocrine odor, and oilier skin.

-- Baker LB.
+4. Baker LB.
 Physiology of sweat gland function: The roles of sweating and sweat composition in human health.
 Temperature.
 2019;6(3):211-259.
 Reviews sweat composition, thermoregulation, and the limits of treating sweat as a simple biomarker or detox pathway.

-- James AG, Austin CJ, Cox DS, Taylor D, Calvert R. Microbiological and biochemical origins of human axillary odour.
+5. James AG, Austin CJ, Cox DS, Taylor D, Calvert R. Microbiological and biochemical origins of human axillary odour.
 FEMS Microbiology Ecology.
 2013;83(3):527-540.
 Reviews microbial transformation of odorless secretions, underarm microbiota, and volatile odor molecule classes.